LucasHTMartins/LucasHTMartins.github.io/_blog/2024-08-03-Colorado-14ers.md

 no_posts: true
 ---

 A 14er is a mountain peak that exceeds 14,000ft of elevation.
-The US is home to 96 such peaks and Colorado has 53 (depending on how you count them...).
-Over the past few years I've had the opportunity to climb a few of them, this page will keep an archive of these peaks and a few pictures.
+The US is home to 96 such peaks and Colorado has about 53 (depending on how they get counted).
+Over the past few years I've had the opportunity to climb a few of them, this page will keep an archive of these peaks and a few of my favorite pictures!

 Current list of peaks over 14.000ft climbed in Colorado: